hepl-MAZY/smartcities/README.md

 MicroPico is a Visual Studio Code extension designed to simplify and accelerate the development of MicroPython projects for the Raspberry Pi Pico and Pico W boards.
 Here are the key features:

--Auto completion
+- Auto completion
--Remote workspace
+- Remote workspace
--REPL console
+- REPL console